SylvainGa/Garmin-WeeWX/README.md

 What's new:

 V0.98.0
+Image view (in progress).
+Configurable Glance scroll speed.
+Day/Night text color for Glance on Edges devices.
+Devices that support Glances don't need to hit Quit to leave.

 V0.97.1
-Compiled with CIQ 7.4.3
+Compiled with CIQ 7.4.3.
-Added Edges devices
+Added Edges devices.

 V0.97.0
 Compiled with CIQ 7.3.0
-Added Enduro 3 and Fenix 8 watches, including the Fenix E Added a graphic for the outside temperature.
+Added Enduro 3 and Fenix 8 watches, including the Fenix E.
+Added a graphic for the outside temperature.
 Accessed by sliding to the left or pressing the Select button.
 The interval (by increment of 5 minutes) and the number of data points can be adjusted through the App Settings (max of 2016 or 7 days at interval of 5 minutes).
 By default, shows the last 24 hours (288 data points) but it must first accunulate those datapoints.
 A skip in the data is because the background ran but it couldn't get any data.
 It will NOT account for the time the watch is turned OFF.

 V0.96.3
-Workaround for a bug that Garmin never fixed
+Workaround for a bug that Garmin never fixed.

 V0.96.2
-Optimized Glance code and made the scroll speed more consistent across watches screen resolution New option to scroll further so the top/bottom edge are cleared
+Optimized Glance code and made the scroll speed more consistent across watches screen resolution.
+New option to scroll further so the top/bottom edge are cleared.

 V0.96.1
-New algorithm for Glance text vertical placement Option in Settings to choose a smaller font for Glance text.
-Could allow a third line of text on some watch Added a bunch of watches as supported
+New algorithm for Glance text vertical placement.
+Option in Settings to choose a smaller font for Glance text.
+Could allow a third line of text on some watch.
+Added a bunch of watches as supported.

 V0.96.0
-Adds scrolling text in Glance view if it's too long to fit the display area
+Adds scrolling text in Glance view if it's too long to fit the display area.

-V0.95.1 Oops, forgot scope=background for the french language
+V0.95.1 Oops, forgot scope=background for the french language.

 V0.95
-Adds support for glance view and Forerunner *65 watches
+Adds support for glance view and Forerunner *65 watches.

 V0.94
-Now using '|' as field separator (new line)
+Now using '|' as field separator (new line).